sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 ### Thieves Guild HQ - Unhealthy Competition
 This mod is both a player home and a full questline that continues the Thieves Guild story.
 After becoming the Gray Fox and assuming responsibility for the Thieves Guild, there is still more to be done.
 Complete contracts for clients and help your guild combat a new threat in Cyrodiil, while residing in a fully equipped hideout/player home.
 Steal valuable items, manage the Thieves Guild's operations, recruit new members to see an increase in profit, and solve the mystery that threatens the Thieves Guild and the rest of Cyrodiil.<br /> https://www.nexusmods.com/oblivion/mods/34465

+### Infinitum Compendium
+Radiant Content Systems for five major factions - The Arena, Dark Brotherhood, Fighter's Guild, Mages Guild, and Thieves Guild.
+Tons of new items, new monsters, new NPCs, new currencies, new rewards.Tons of reasons to keep exploring Cyrodiil.. but don't forget to deliver the Amulet of Kings! <br /> https://www.nexusmods.com/oblivion/mods/55242

 ### Companion Vilja
 The young nord alchemist Vilja has her own mission in Cyrodiil - but she needs your help!
 Will you let her tag along?
 Will you let your Cyrodiil life be changed by a talkative, curious and unpredictable girl who might be a nuisance at times, but who also will offer a strong, indepth friendship, and later on also optional romance. <br /> https://www.nexusmods.com/oblivion/mods/28977